Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

-\begin{lemma} Given a solution of MCC on $G_T=(V,E,C)$ consisting of $k$ colorful components, we can compute in polynomial time a solution of MCC on $G_T=(V,E,C)$ consisting of at most $k$ colorful components such that the edges cut belong only to set $E_1$. \end{lemma} \begin{proof} Consider the case that an edge $\{ u,v \}$ has been deleted, where $v$ is a leaf introduced in $G_T$.
+\begin{lemma} Given a solution $G'=(V, E \setminus E')$ of MCC on $G_T=(V,E,C)$ consisting of $k$ colorful components, we can compute in polynomial time a solution $G''=(V, E \setminus E'')$ of MCC on $G_T=(V,E,C)$ consisting of at most $k$ colorful components such that $E'' \subseteq E_1$. \end{lemma} \begin{proof} Consider the case that a (deleted) edge $\{ u,v \} \in E'$, where $v$ is a leaf introduced in $G_T$.
 Then, notice that the removal of edge $\{ u,v \}$ makes $v$ an isolated vertex.
 By construction $u$ and $v$ (and each leaf adjacent to $u$) have different colors.
 Hence there are two possible cases: either the colorful component $H$ that contains $u$ does not include vertices colored by $c_v$, hence we can add $v$ to $H$, thus we can avoid removing edge $\{ u,v \}$, or there is a vertex $w$ colored by $c_v$ in $H$.
 In this case we can remove an edge of $E_1$, which separates $w$ from $u$ without removing edge $\{ u,v \}$; such an edge must exist, since $v$ and $w$ are leaves incident in different internal vertices. \end{proof}